joegreen88/mysql-version-control/README.md

 changes respectively.

 Each connection requires a `host`, `user`, `password` and `database`.
 You can optionally add a `port`.

-# Versioning
-Your database versions will be stored in `<project_root>/db/versions` by default.
-The sql for each version is stored in a directory directly under this directory.
-So the directories are named `db/versions/1`, `db/versions/2` and so on.
-Each version must contain at least one of the following files:

- - `schema.sql` - always runs first, contains `CREATE TABLE IF NOT EXISTS` and `ALTER` statements.
- - `data.sql` - contains `REPLACE INTO`, `INSERT`, `UPDATE` and `DELETE` statements and the like.
- - `testing.sql` - same as `data.sql` but with test data which doesn't need to exist outside of testing environments.
- - `runme.php` - a custom php hook for running, for example, import tasks.

-The files are run in the order specified above.

 # Command Line Interface
 The command line tool is located at `vendor/bin/smyver.php`.